Subscribe to the Moving to Portland Newsletters

 This 2-mile loop starts at a bluff in Overlook Park, then to a pedestrian bridge over I-5 to the neighborhood restaurants, shops, and galleries along North Mississippi Avenue.
 Click here to download the guide.

 Walk Score helps you find a walkable place to live.
 Walk Score is a number between 0 and 100 that measures the walkability of any address.
-Portland is the 12th most walkable city in the U.S. with a Walk Score of 66 and 57% of the residents have a Walk Score of 70 or above.
+Portland is the 14th most walkable city in the U.S. with a Walk Score of 63, a Transit Score of 50 and a Bike Score of 72.
+There are over 3,000 restaurants and coffee shops in Portland.
+People in Portland can walk to an average of five restaurants and coffee shops in five minutes.

 More About Boise

-• Neighborhood Association Web site Boise Neighborhood Association.
+• Neighborhood Association Website Boise Neighborhood Association.
 The Historic Mississippi Avenue Business Association is packed with information about the Boise neighborhood.

 • Neighborhood Location Three miles north of downtown Portland just to the east of I-5.
 Take the Broadway Bridge and just after you get across the river, proceed on North Interstate.